PEDIATRIC SCOLIOSIS HUB

 Pediatric Scoliosis Treatment

 Most patients with mild curves, especially children with idiopathic scoliosis, do not need any treatment.
 However, they need a doctor to examine them on a routine basis.
 Pediatric scoliosis treatment comprises both surgical and non-surgical options.
-Non-surgical treatment focuses on preventing the curve from worsening.
+Non-surgical treatments for children and adolescents focus on preventing the curve from worsening.
 It also involves cosmetic improvement.

 Observation

-Many children do not require surgery or a special brace for scoliosis treatment.
+Most children do NOT need surgery or a special brace for scoliosis treatment.
 Furthermore, children, in particular, need a doctor to examine them before and during their growth spurts to identify any changes in their curves.

 Scoliosis brace